 In the prior year, the major shareholder and Chairman has personally undertaken to guarantee the repayment of other party GLIT receivable of US\$ 10 million as disclosed in Note 10.
-In the current year, the management with the concurrence of GLG Corp Board has released the Chairlady from all obligations resulting from the letter of undertaking signed on 26 Aug 2011.
+In FY2013, the management with the concurrence of GLG Corp Board has released the Chairlady from all obligations resulting from the letter of undertaking signed on 26 August 2011.